A Shared Vision for Energy Efficiency

 Joe Plummer is an engineer and regulatory analyst in the Minnesota Department of Commerce, Division of Energy Resources.
 His responsibilities include overseeing ratepayer-funded energy efficiency programs and serving as a technical resource to utilities and other efficiency providers.
 Much of his recent work has focused on the development of an IT platform for energy efficiency data management and reporting for the State of Minnesota in partnership with Energy Platforms, LLC.
 Joe is a Certified Energy Manager through the Association of Energy Engineers and has masters degrees in electrical engineering and science, technology, and environmental policy from the University of Minnesota.
 In his spare time, Joe enjoys playing with his daughter, running, skiing, reading, and making music.

-Llona Weiss was appointed director of the Missouri Department of Economic Development (DED) Division of Energy – Missouri’s State Energy Office – in June 2011.
-Prior to becoming division director, Weiss served as assistant to the CEO of Missouri Employers Mutual in Columbia, Missouri and as a district director for U.S. Senator Claire McCaskill.
+Llona Weiss serves as the Deputy Director for Administration of the Energy Division at the Missouri Department of Economic Development (DED) – Missouri’s State Energy Office.
+Prior to this post, Weiss served as Director of that office and as assistant to the CEO of Missouri Employer’s Mutual in Columbia, Missouri and as a district director for U.S. Senator Claire McCaskill.
 During 2005-07, Llona served as Trustee on the Boone Hospital Center Board of Trustees.

-Mitsubishi Electric Cooling and Heating – Steve Heiser
+Mitsubishi Electric Cooling and Heating – Kevin DeMaster

 Morgan Marketing Partners – Rick Morgan